-Stacy is one of the founding members of the ETF team.
-She regularly represents exchange-traded funds (ETFs), their sponsors and boards of directors or trustees, providing counseling on a broad swath of regulatory, compliance and operational issues.
-Since 2013, Stacy has been voted one of the leading U.S. lawyers for investment management by U.S. Best Lawyers, based on the views of peers.
-In 2018, she served as co-chair of the Drafting Committee responsible for the comment letter of the American Bar Association (ABA) Subcommittee on Investment Companies and Investment Advisers, part of the Committee on the Federal Regulation of Securities within the Business Law Section of the ABA, on the ETF rule then-proposed by the U.S. Securities and Exchange Commission (SEC).
+Stacy is one of the lead authors of The ETF Handbook (Second Edition) and was instrumental in the publication of the First Edition pursuant to a partnership with Toppan Merrill.
+In 2018, she served as co-chair of the Drafting Committee for the comment letter of the American Bar Association (ABA) Subcommittee on Investment Companies and Investment Advisers, of the Committee on the Federal Regulation of Securities within the Business Law Section of the ABA, on an ETF rule proposed by the SEC.

-- Co-Leader: K&L Gates' ETF Think Tank, 2017, 2018 and 2019
+- Co-Leader: K&L Gates' ETF Think Tank, 2017 - 2020

 - Legal Issues and Board Considerations in ETF Conversions, MFDF Webinar, May 2019

 - “What’s New for ETFs?”, 2018 ICI Securities Law Developments Conference, October 25, 2018